PoojaPatkar21/Flights-and-Airports-Analytics--Power-BI/README.md

 # Flights-and-Airports-Analytics--Power-BI
-✈️ Flights and Airports Dashboard - Power BI
+Flights and Airports Dashboard - Power BI and SQL
 This  project contains a Power BI dashboard for analyzing flights and airport data, utilizing KPI cards, various visualizations to extract key insights.
+Data Analysis is also done in SQL>

 📌 Features
 1. KPI Cards – Track essential flight statistics such as total flights, delays, and cancellations.